 Samira also appears in The Best Of Looks Unfamiliar alongside Rae Earl, Steve Berry, Will Maclean, Jacqueline Rayner, Una McCormack and Tim on the radio talking about the lost theme from The Amazing Adventures Of Morph, which you can find here.

-Opening Theme, Two Bands Of Incidental Music And Closing Theme is a feature about the BBC Radiophonic Workshop’s soundtrack from The Changes which you can find here.
+Opening Theme, Two Bands Of Incidental Music And Closing Theme is a feature about the BBC Radiophonic Workshop’s soundtrack from The Changes; you can find it here.

 © Tim Worthington.